-Writing this as reports are starting to come in of an Air Canada Express CRJ-900 flight from Montreal, AC 8646, colliding with a fire truck at LaGuardia Airport.
+Originally wrote this as reports were starting to come in of an Air Canada Express CRJ-900 flight from Montreal, AC 8646, colliding with a fire truck at LaGuardia Airport.
 There are reports of at least two fatalities, and multiple serious injuries on the part of the fire truck.
 Limited information is available at this time, but will update if more information arrives.

 Runways and taxiways are some of the most monitored spaces in the world.
 Due to the danger posed by airplanes laden with jet fuel traveling at high speeds, there are some very clear rules for these movements.
 Runway incursions, where an aircraft enters the runway when not cleared to do so, are regrettably not uncommon and have led to some disaster or near disasters.